Kalvin Phillips: Early career

-2016 to 2019
+2016–2019

 In June 2016, only days after the appointment of new head coach Garry Monk, Phillips was offered a new three-year contract at Leeds.
-On 23 June, Phillips signed the new 3-year contract extension to stay at the club until the summer of 2019.
+On 23 June, Phillips signed the new three-year contract extension to stay at the club until the summer of 2019.
 On 27 August 2016, Phillips scored his first goal of the 2016–17 season, with a long-range free kick against Nottingham Forest in a 3–1 defeat.
 After an injury to captain Liam Bridcutt in September 2016, Phillips, alongside Eunan O'Kane or Ronaldo Vieira, established himself as an important player in Leeds' central midfield.
 Phillips' impressive form for Leeds saw him win the Championship Young Player of the Month Award for October 2016.
 On 9 December 2016, Phillips was given his first professional red card after giving away a penalty in a 2–0 defeat against then league leaders Brighton & Hove Albion by turning away a goal-bound shot with his arm, the penalty was converted by Glenn Murray.

 On 6 August 2017, the opening day of the 2017–18 Championship season, Phillips scored a brace to ensure Leeds beat Bolton Wanderers 3–2.
 On 9 September he scored his third goal of the season in the match against Burton Albion.
 His fifth of the season came on 27 October in a 2–1 defeat in the Yorkshire derby against Sheffield United.
 He started the season partnering O'Kane in the centre of Leeds' midfield, although after a good start to the season, Leeds suffered a lack of form prior to the dismissal of head coach Thomas Christiansen in February 2018.
 Phillips and O'Kane found themselves in and out the team with Vieira given more opportunities and the arrival of Adam Forshaw in January 2018.
 Phillips ended the season with seven goals and three assists, which represented the best scoring season of his career so far.